 Relevant and appropriate Special Educational Needs and Disabilities training takes place through our INSET programme, which is organized on a termly basis.
-All staff participate in training on Safeguarding and Child Protection and have received training on the SEND reforms (effective from September 2014), as well as how to identify SEND and support students with such diverse needs as dyslexia, dyspraxia, social and communication difficulties and anxiety.
+All staff participate in training on Safeguarding and Child Protection and have received training on the SEND Code of Practice, in terms of how to identify SEND and support students with such diverse needs as dyslexia, dyspraxia, social and communication difficulties and anxiety.